Staff nickname: Doc Emoji used most: 👍🏽 Enneagram: 1

-Christy Peacock uses her unique ability along with her consistent accuracy and precision to manage GIAs financial statements as well as aiding the process of hiring and on boarding new team members, and managing employee benefits & workplace policies.
+Christy Peacock uses her unique ability along with her consistent accuracy and precision to manage GIAs financial statements as well as aiding the process of hiring and onboarding new team members, and managing employee benefits & workplace policies.

 When Christy looks at herself and the life she lives, she is most proud of – “My family and wonderful marriage, plus we have NO debt!”
-Recently she and her husband Gary paid off their mortgage!
+She and her husband Gary paid off their mortgage!
 Their hard-work and dedication to their goal paid off.
 She is someone who practices what she teaches and lives authentically.

 If she could give her younger self one piece of advice it would be – “To live in the present moment.”